Tomas178/BrokeChef/README.md

 - Delete recipe
 - Save/unsave recipe
 - Rate/remove rating
+- Mark/unmark recipe as cooked\tried
+- Create/remove collections
+- Add/remove recipes to/from collections
+- FRIDGE MODE: Add your fridge image and get 3 fully generated recipes.
+Then select 1 of them and it will be created.
 - Follow/unfollow another user
 - Look through following/followers list of a user
 - Search recipes in homepage